WHY WE LIKE NORTH KOREA

 It's not really accurate to say that we 'like' North Korea in the traditional sense, but as the last disastrous example of a truly controlled communist state it is unquestionably one of the most fascinating countries to visit and for anyone with an enquiring mind it should remain somewhere near the top of the 'must visit' list.
-Even Cuba does not come close in terms of rigid adherence to the rules and absolute authority of the leader.

 The fact that your mobile phone will be rendered unusable during your stay and online use is forbidden perhaps goes some way to building a picture of your stay.
 You are not allowed to wander around on your own, you are not allowed to take photographs unless permission has been given by your guide and it is unlikely any of the local population will talk to you.